lightbend/cloudflow/examples/taxi-ride-akka/README.md

 requires implementation of an explicit persistence support, which is not currently supported by Cloudflow (but can be easily added manually).

-Main flow of Flink implementation is very elegant and rasy to read
+Main flow of Flink implementation is very elegant and easy to read:
 ````
       val rides: DataStream[TaxiRide] =
         readStream(inTaxiRide)